realworldocaml/book/en/objects.md

 Many people consider object-oriented programming to be intrinsically imperative, where an object is like a state machine.
-Sending a message to an object causes it to change state, possibily sending messages to other objects.
+Sending a message to an object causes it to change state, possibly sending messages to other objects.

 Indeed, in many programs, this makes sense, but it is by no means